Before deploying ArcGIS Enterprise on Kubernetes to an RKE2 cluster, you must prepare a cluster that meets ArcGIS Enterprise system requirements.

 Note:

-For users deploying to a Rancher Kubernetes Engine cluster configured using the RKE2 CIS Hardening Guide, the ArcGIS Enterprise on Kubernetes namespace must allow the baseline pod security standard.
+For users deploying to an RKE2 cluster configured using the RKE2 CIS Hardening Guide, the ArcGIS Enterprise on Kubernetes namespace must allow the baseline pod security standard.
 For more information, see Pod Security Standards.

 Review the following steps and refer to Rancher documentation for more detailed instructions on how to prepare your environment.